LuWey/TextContainer/README.md

 The component offers properties and functions to handle and convert between those formats.
 In addition, a TJSValue/Object/Array can be created directly from the component.

+The package comes with 2 library units that might be useful for other purposes as well.
+One unit deals with the INI data format and one handles and converts JSON/YAML data format.
+As TMS Web Core does not natively support YAML and INI handling, these units might come handy.

 Special design time feature:
 ----------------------------